 - Zinc Oxide

-Let’s break these down a bit further to understand the Sudocrem on dog ingredients.
+Let’s break these down further to understand how these ingredients may affect your dog.

 Benzyl Alcohol

 In Sudocrem, Benzyl alcohol is used as a local anesthetic as well as an antiseptic.
-The idea is to cleanse any wound as well as to reduce discomfort related to the irritation.
-Sudocrem not only does this for dogs, but also for humans.
+The idea is to cleanse any wound and reduce discomfort related to the irritation.
+Sudocrem not only does this for humans but also dogs.

-Benzyl alcohol is commonly used in topical creams, soaps, cleansers, shampoos, and more because of the anti-bacterial and anti-fungal benefits.
+Benzyl alcohol is commonly used in topical creams, soaps, cleansers, shampoos, and more because of its antibacterial and antifungal benefits.
 It is considered a relatively safe ingredient for dogs.
-However, dog’s should not be ingesting high amounts of Benzyl Alcohol.
+However, dogs should not be ingesting high amounts of Benzyl Alcohol.

 Anhydrous Hypoallergenic Lanolin

-This lanolin ingredient helps to form an oily layer on the top of the skin to hold in moisture.
+Anhydrous hypoallergenic lanolin is often included in medications and is used to moisturize, treat, and even prevent itchy skin and other irritations.
 For dogs, the lanolin in Sudocrem helps to reduce the amount of itchy skin.
 The lanolin in Sudocrem is considered safe for dogs.

 Zinc Oxide

 Zinc oxide is perhaps the ingredient that brings the most pause and concern for using Sudocrem on dogs.
-There is a concern for zinc toxicosis due to this ingredient if a dog consumes this in large quantities.
+There is a concern for zinc toxicosis if a dog consumes it in large quantities.
 However, if used appropriately, a dog should be perfectly fine.
-We have some tips for the administration shortly.
+We have some tips for the administration below.

 It is very important that this is used only on the skin for dogs.
 It’s not meant for ingestion, which is perhaps where the concern comes for dogs since they lick themselves often.
 You also may not want to use it if the irritated area is infected.

-We mentioned earlier that the ingredient to be most concerned about is zinc toxicosis.
-It’s common knowledge that dogs are not to lick zinc as it can have detrimental effects.
+We mentioned earlier that the ingredient to be most concerned about is Zinc oxide.
+It’s common knowledge that dogs should not lick zinc as it can have detrimental effects.
 This is true of Sudocrem for dogs.
 This is why we caution you to be very careful with the application.

 Zinc toxicosis is a toxicity caused by the over-consumption of zinc.
-Dogs are not supposed to lick zinc and doing so can lead to this side effect.
+Dogs are not supposed to lick zinc, which can lead to this side effect.
 This is the only known side effect of using Sudocrem on dogs.

 - Vomiting